Carnival of Shadows, Sadler's Wells TheatreLondon, UK

 Through dynamic choreography by Mythili Prakash, and an evocative musical score by her brother and collaborator Aditya Prakash, Jwala seeks to summon the multiple resonances of the Rising Flame from the cosmic, to the temporal, and the spiritual.

-Accompanied by female musicians, an all-male Bharatanatyam ensemble from the Temple of Fine Arts Inner Space Dance perform choreography by our Creative Associate Mavin Khoo.
+Accompanied by female musicians, an all-male bharatanatyam ensemble from the Temple of Fine Arts Inner Space Dance perform choreography by Mavin Khoo.

-Vocalist Chitra Poornima and the musicians draw from the musical tradition of Bhajan hymns alluding to the spirit of Lord Rama.
-This new work explores three scenes from the Sanskrit epic Ramayana; the abduction of Sita, the building of the bridge by Rama’s army of monkeys and the killing of the demon God Ravana.
+The musicians provide an extended prologue of spiritual Bhajan hymns alluding to the spirit of Lord Rama to open the performance.
+This provides an entry to the mythological world of the Ramayana through the lens of the ten headed demon god Ravana.
+This new work explores three scenes from the epic; the abduction of Sita, the building of the bridge by Rama’s army of monkeys and the killing of Ravana.

 Me: Ravana explores these scenes through a hybridised Bharata Natyam form specific to the multi-layered body of the Malaysian dancers.
 Incorporating a strong interplay between music and dance and the cross-cultural interpretations of the Indian Ramayana and the South East Asian ‘Story of Ravana’, the work aims to provide an alternative perspective to our understanding of the demon God, King of Lanka.